-8.3 Funding Available
+8.3 Funding Available (only Stage 2)

 Funding to cover the experimenter's costs in preparing the ORD data package is available from the Fed4FIRE+ Federator.
-This is additional to the support funding for experiments, and will be paid to an experimenter upon confirmation that their experiment data package is complete and uploaded into the Fed4FIRE+ approved data repository, Zenodo.
+This is additional to the support funding for experiments, and will be paid to an experimenter upon confirmation that their Stage 2 experiment data package is complete and uploaded into the Fed4FIRE+ approved data repository, Zenodo.

-The funding available is capped to an upper limit of €500.
+The funding available is capped to an upper limit of €500 and justification of the costs must be provided.